 an environmental scientist with the Sarasota County Health Department.

-when a lot of people, including children, were outside.
-Instructions
+times when a lot of people, including children, were outside.

-on the chemical's own label say malathion must be stored at temperatures
+Instructions on the chemical's own label say malathion must be

-below 77 degrees Fahrenheit to avoid breaking down into potentially
+stored at temperatures below 77 degrees Fahrenheit to avoid breaking

 A Win-Win Situation

 Both SCRAM and CRAM say they were not unsympathetic to the agriculture